 Introduction

-Afro-American Civil Rights Movement was the important part of American history.
-Racial discrimination was the cruel part of American system.
+Afro-American Civil Rights Movement was an important part of American history.
+Racial discrimination was the cruel aspect of the American system.
 Afro-American people were judged by the colour of their skin.
 They were almost nothing for other people.
-They had a less salary than White people, even they did the same job.
+They had less salary than white people, even if they did the same job.
 First success of Civil Right Movement was the law about racial discrimination in schools in 1954.
 Lots of people worked for this movement and one of them was Martin Luther King, Jr.

 Purpose of this paper is giving information about America in 60’s, Martin Luther King’s life, his activities, analysis of ‘I Have a Dream’ speech and effects of the speech.

 Research problems are;

-Who is Martin Luther King, Jr., What is the ‘I Have a Dream’ speech and What are effects of the speech on the people.
+Who is Martin Luther King, Jr?

+What is the significance of ‘I Have a Dream’ speech?

+What are effects of the speech on the people?

-Martin Luther King was an important people who lead to crowd of people in 60’s America.
+Martin Luther King was an important figure who led crowds of people in 60’s America.
 He was born in January 15, 1929, Atlanta, Georgia.
-He inspired from Benjamin Ways.
+He way inspired by Benjamin Ways.
 He graduated from Sociology Department.
 Then he graduated from Theology Faculty and did master about Systematic Theology.
 When he was twenty-four he became Pastor of the Dexter Avenue Baptist Church.
 After the event of Rosa Parks, he organized the Montgomery Bus Boycott.
 This boycott continued 382 days.
 He arrested during the boycott.

-After that boycott, he helped to established Southern Christian Leadership Conference (SCLC).
-He was a fighter for Civil Rights Act of 1964 and Voting Rights Act of 1965.

-His legendary speech was ‘I Have a Dream’.
-He made the speech in 1963, in front of the Lincoln Memorial during the March on Washington for Jobs and Freedom.

-So many people were inspired from his speech.
+After that boycott, he helped establish Southern Christian Leadership Conference (SCLC).
+He was a fighter for Civil Rights Act of 1964 and Voting Rights Act of 1965His legendary speech was ‘I Have a Dream’.
+He made the speech in 1963, in front of the Lincoln Memorial during the March on Washington for Jobs and FreedomSo many people were inspired by his speech.
 The speech were explained the Afro-American people’s problems:

 But one hundred years later, the Negro still is not free.
 One hundred years later, the life of the Negro is still sadly crippled by the manacles of segregation and the chains of discrimination.
 One hundred years later, the Negro lives on a lonely island of poverty in the midst of a vast ocean of material prosperity.
 One hundred years later, the Negro is still languishing in the corners of American society and finds himself an exile in his own land.
 So we have come here today to dramatize a shameful condition.